sirredbeard/gnomephichat/README.md

 ## Notes

 DirectML models currently throwing a message about DML not being available.
-Can be fixed by setting runtime target to windows-x64 but working how to address when multiple targets are listed.
+Can be fixed by setting runtime target in csproj to win-x64 (see https://github.com/microsoft/onnxruntime-genai/issues/862) but working on how to address when multiple targets are listed.